lanceli/redirector/README.md

 ```

 if you want disable any rule, just add comma in end of rule,
-rule will diable when it contain more than one comma.
+rule will disable when it contain more than one comma.

 ```
 from_url,to_url,